carbon-language/carbon-lang/docs/project/principles/principle-refactoring.md

 - We should strive to have a uniform syntax that enables common refactorings without extensive rewriting.
 - Carbon should make it easy to automate refactoring, with standardized tooling.
-- Carbon should allow refactorings to be made incrementally if they could require global (cross-package) changes.
+- Carbon should facilitate refactorings to be made incrementally if they could require global (cross-package) changes.

 ### Caveats